 - Learn how to wear more colors and patterns

-- Feel confident in your style
+- Feel confident in your style and yourself

 Ready?
 Let’s go!